griffithlab/gnomad_annotation/README.md

 # gnomad_annotation
 Python package to add gnomAD allele frequencies to MGI annotated files
 - gnomAD exome and genome information are provided separately
+- Preserves all non-redundant columns from the input file

 ### Things to note about gnomAD
 - Does not provide Y chromosome information